FiLORUX/mpv-broadcast-suite/CONTRIBUTING.md

-# Contributing to mpv Broadcast Suite
+# Contributing to mpv broadcast suite

 Thank you for considering contributing to this project!
 This guide outlines the process for contributing code, documentation, and feedback.